DFE-Digital/get-into-teaching-app/app/views/content/teacher-training-advisers/_matt.md

 “I wouldn’t have known where to go or what to do without my adviser, Simon.
 He took me through the requirements of my teacher training application.
 Additionally, I received significant advice on the two routes into teaching and the tax-free bursaries.
 Importantly, I was provided with advice on my personal statement where you have to write about why you want to become a teacher."

-The advice provided was invaluable.
-The service took my application from good to excellent.
+“The advice provided was invaluable.
+The service took my application from good to excellent."